austunta/OthelloAI/README.md

 4) Number of rounds (Integer) - considering the time constraints, around 100 rounds would give a good estimate of the AI's skills
 5) Printed Information (Boolean) - this could be turned on to see which player is winning at each round.
 However, for large number of rounds, this should be turned off to speed up the process.

-Example execution statements:
+Example execution statements
-"java Demo play"
+java Demo play
-"java Demo test AI Dummy 100 true"
+java Demo test AI Dummy 100 true

 After running the program, for either mode, the user must input a depth limit for the AI agent's search.
 A reasonable depth limit would be between 5-10.

 The AI implementation uses H-MiniMax with Alpha-Beta pruning.
 The heuristic function considers the number of pieces on board and their positional value.
 Other details are explained with comments in source files.